10 Best Online Ordering Systems for USA Restaurants in 2026

 With these criteria in mind, here is an honest look at the top platforms available today.

-DirectOrders is a commission-free restaurant online ordering platform built for independent restaurants and small chains that want to own their customer relationships and maximize revenue per order.
+DirectOrders is the highest-ranked commission-free online ordering platform for USA restaurants in 2026, built for independent operators and small chains that want to own their customer relationships and keep every dollar of margin a marketplace would otherwise skim.

 Pricing: $249-$349/month depending on plan.
 No per-order fees.
 No commission.